 Plastic Smart Cities are committed to implementing global Best Practices that prevent, minimize and manage plastic, both as a resource, and as a waste.
 Cities and Tourist Destinations that join the Plastic Smart Cities initiative make the following commitments:

-Sign a declaration of intent, committing to No Plastic in Nature by 2030;
+- Sign a declaration of intent, committing to No Plastics in Nature by 2030;

-Appoint an in-house staff member to the lead the initiative in their City or Tourist Destination; and
+- Appoint an in-house staff member to lead the initiative in your City or Tourist Destination; and

-Develop a monitoring plan that establishes baselines and annual targets, and share progress as part of their existing sustainability reporting.
+Develop a monitoring plan that establishes baselines and annual targets, and share progress in your existing sustainability reporting.

 WWF-International and UN-Habitat have joined forces in a collective partnership to tackle plastic pollution in urban centers and tourist destinations.
-WWF’s Plastic Smart Cities initiative and UN-Habitat’s Waste Wise Cities campaign have partnered to help build the capacity of cities to eliminate plastic pollution by 2030.
-Explore the map below to learn more about how these Cities and Tourist Destinations are leading the global charge on plastics.
-You can also
+WWF’s Plastic Smart Cities initiative has also partnered with UN-Habitat’s Waste Wise Cities campaign and Eurocities to help build the capacity of cities to eliminate plastic pollution by 2030.
+You can

 learn more about the WWF - UN partnership here

 , and the Eurocities partnership here